-Fascinated by letterforms and type since his childhood (a school work experience in metal hand-typesetting probably the cause), since 2008 he concentrates mainly on typeface design.
-Rather than reviving or modifying existing types, he develops new typefaces from original geometries experimentally, combining deliberate design with accidental aesthetics.
+Fascinated by letterforms and type since his childhood (a school work experience in metal hand-typesetting probably the cause), since 2008 he concentrated mainly on typeface design.
+Rather than reviving or modifying existing types, he developed new typefaces from original geometries experimentally, combining deliberate design with accidental aesthetics.

 Major past clients